YINI-lang/YINI-spec/YINI-Specification.md

 #### 13.1.1.
 Lenient Mode: Orphan Members
 In lenient mode, orphan members MAY be accepted.
-NOTE: In strict mode orphan members are forbidden.
+NOTE: In strict mode, orphan members are forbidden.

 In lenient mode only, an implementation MUST expose accepted orphan members in a well-defined way.
 The preferred behavior is to mount orphan members directly onto the parsed result, alongside explicitly defined top-level sections.
-If the underlying platform, host language, or target representation does not allow this cleanly, orphan members MUST instead be placed under an implicit section named base.
-Any collision between an orphan member name and an explicitly defined top-level section name MUST result in an error.
+If the underlying platform, host language, or target representation does not allow this cleanly, orphan members MUST instead be placed under an implicit section named `base`.

-- The name `base` is reserved for that purpose in this context.
+When the implicit `base` section strategy is used, `base` becomes a reserved top-level section name for that parsed document.
+Therefore, if orphan members are present, an explicitly defined top-level section named `base` MUST result in an error.

+If orphan members are not present, an explicitly defined top-level section named `base` is treated as an ordinary section name.

+Any collision between:
+- an orphan member name and an explicitly defined top-level section name, or
+- the implicit `base` section and an explicitly defined top-level section named `base`

+MUST result in an error.

-- The implementation SHOULD document this behavior clearly.
+The implementation SHOULD document clearly which orphan-member strategy it uses.

 #### 13.1.2.
 Top-Level Section Mounting
 Explicitly defined top-level sections are mounted directly onto the parsed result.
 Their hierarchy MUST still be respected: descending into deeper nesting may not skip intermediate levels.